 In some cases, particularly if you’re living and working overseas long-term, you may have the support, accommodation and income you need to remain where you are through this period.

-Please be aware that our ability to provide our usual consular services in many places is limited during this time.
+Our ability to provide our usual consular services in many places is limited during this time.
 In some countries, our embassy buildings are closed to the public or offering limited consultations by appointment only.
 This is due to tight restrictions on local services and movement, including of our embassy staff.

 While we can’t always get out and about in the way we normally would, rest assured our staff are hard at work behind the scenes.
 We’re focused on sharing the most up-to-date local advice and information for Australians, providing consular and passport services in situations of genuine need and working with other governments on the international effort to combat COVID-19.